fls-bioinformatics-core/genomics/build-indexes/README.markdown

 build_indexes.sh
 ----------------
-Builds all indexes (bfast, bowtie, SRMA) within a standard directory structure from a FASTA file, by running the scripts for building the individual indexes.
+Builds all indexes (bowtie, bowtie2, SRMA) within a standard directory structure from a FASTA file, by running the scripts for building the individual indexes.